shenwei1231/shenwei1231.github.io/_pages/about.md

 **Recent News**
 ======
+- My computer vision textbook *Hands On Computer Vision* was published, which is now available for purchase at [JD](https://item.jd.com/14381883.html) and other booksellers.
 - One paper has been accepted to IJCV.
 >* [Segment Anything in 3D with Radiance Fields](https://arxiv.org/pdf/2304.12308.pdf)
 - Five papers have been accepted to CVPR 2025.